Environmental Health

 Asbestos Contamination

-Properties contaminated with asbestos can be a health risk to residents, people who disturb building material containing asbestos, or to neighbouring properties.
+Properties contaminated with asbestos can be a health risk.
+This usually happens when the building material containing asbestos gets disturb which not only affects the residents,, but also the neighbouring properties.
 To prevent health risks associated with exposure to asbestos, different agencies work together to ensure that the effects are minimised.

 Methamphetamine Contamination